 The spam catch rate has a direct impact on end-users' satisfaction and productivity.
 With the high daily global volume of spam, even the slightest reduction in catch rates can have a major adverse effect.
-The relative catch rates for anti-spam vendors over the year-long period ending December 2010 are as follows:
+The relative catch rates for anti-spam vendors over the year-long period ending December 2013 are as follows:

 Vendor Missed Spam Relative to Leader

-Cisco IronPort n/a
+Cisco n/a

-Vendor F 144%
+Vendor E 106%

-Vendor C 168%
+Vendor G 119%

-Vendor E 195%
+Vendor C 126%

-Vendor G 199%
+Vendor D 143%

-Vendor D 255%
+Vendor B 145%

-Vendor A 344%
+Vendor F 146%

-Vendor B 408%
+Vendor A 385%

 Month by month spam catch rate results by vendor over the testing period are graphed below.
-Because most anti-spam products have a high capture rate, the horizontal axis crosses at the 90% capture rate level.
+Because most anti-spam products have a high capture rate, the horizontal axis crosses at the 92% capture rate level.
+This 92% base caused Vendor A to fall off the chart in 9 of 12 months.